sophiewharrie/meta-learning-hierarchical-model-similar-causal-mechanisms/README.md

 Please refer to `requirements.txt` to recreate the environment used in experiments.

-You will also need to clone this fork of the DiBS package: TODO.
+You will also need to clone this fork of the DiBS package: https://github.com/sophiewharrie/dibs.

 ## Usage